 A Few Things We Didn’t Love About Grief in This Is Us:

-2. William’s death scene was perfect, we cried rivers.
-Sadly, death usually isn’t perfect.
+2. William’s death scene was perfect.
+Yes, we cried rivers.
+But sadly, death usually isn't perfect.

 3. Messing with our emotions around Jack’s death in the finale wasn’t nice.
 In fact, it was a wee bit emotionally manipulative.

 This isn’t so much a grievance about how This Is Us handled grief, so much as a grievance about how they handled our emotions.
-I am not one of those people who is mad we never found out how Jack died this season.
-I am one of those people who is annoyed they manipulated our emotions by leading us to believe he was going to die in a drunk driving accident.
-It is one thing to leave us wondering, it is another to ramp up our emotions just because.
-This Is Us is enough of an emotional roller coaster – this just felt like an unnecessary reminder of the show’s emotional grip.
+I am not one of those people who is mad we never found out how Jack died this season; I am one of those people who is annoyed they manipulated our emotions by leading us to believe he was going to die in a drunk driving accident.
+It's one thing to leave us wondering.
+It's another to ramp up our emotions just because.
+This Is Us is enough of an emotional roller coaster.
+This just felt like an unnecessary reminder of the show’s emotional grip.

-Who knows what season two will bring, but in the meantime, we would love to know your feelings.
-What did you love and what did you not love about This Is Us?
-Leave a comment!
+Who knows what Season Two will bring, but in the meantime, we would love to know your feelings.
+What did you love—or not love—about This Is Us?